Free Will in Ancient Thought

 "In Aristotle [ἐφ᾽ ἡμῖν] becomes something like a technical philosophical term.
 It will remain in philosophical use throughout antiquity and beyond.
 But in the course of this history the term comes to be used and to be understood as meaning or at least implying something about the psychological make-up of human beings about the way they act in the way they do, an understanding which means far beyond what it had meant or implied in ordinary language or, I think, in Aristotle.
 It came to be thought that it meant or implied some kind of freedom of choice or even a free will" (Michael Frede, "The ἐφ ̓ἡμῖν in ancient philosophy," 110. ΦΙΛΟΣΟΦΙΑ 37 (2007) 110-123.
 Reprinted in What is up to us? : studies on agency and responsibility in ancient philosophy, edited by Pierre Destrée, Ricardo Salles, Marco Zingano.
 Academia Verlag, 2014).

-Aristotle thinks that "choosing is a very special form of willing."
+This is not Aristotle's conception of mind.
+He thinks that willing is the form of desire that belongs to reason and "choosing is a very special form of willing."

 16. Yet choosing still is a form of willing.
 In Aristotle's view there is a certain good which we all will or want to attain in life, namely, a good life.
 As grown-up human beings, we have a certain conception, though different people have rather different ones, of what this final good consists of.
 So in a particular situation we shall, as mature human beings, choose what to do in light of our conception of this final good, because we think, having deliberated about the matter, that acting in this way will help us to attain this good.
 But this is what willing to do something is: desiring to do something, because one thinks that it will help one to attain something which one considers a good and which one therefore wills or wants.
 Hence choosing is just a special form of willing.
 So in Aristotle's account choice does play an important role.
 But choices are not explained in terms of a will but in terms of the attachment of reason to the good, however it might be conceived of, and the exercise of reason's cognitive abilities to determine how in this situation the good might best be attained.